 This point may seem a bit of an oddity, but let me explain.
 It can be really difficult to find time to get outdoors – properly outdoors – and this is a good thing.
 In a culture where everything seems to be barely a stone’s throw away, it can be easy for us to become complacent, and dare I say, even lazy.

 The nearest coffee shop, the closest takeout place, and the phenomena of internet shopping!
 They can all be so near to hand.
 But the outdoors requires a much more decisive effort on our part, and a degree of preparation.
 And this is wonderfully analogous with our faith.

-Our faith requires effort – well our faith ultimately requires surrender – but there is still something which remains which requires a constant attention on our part.
-We need to be aware of our relationship with God, and we need to take the time, and make the effort to nourish this relationship, to grow in it, and to share it with others.
+Our faith requires effort – well our faith ultimately requires surrender – but there is still something that remains which requires constant attention on our part.
+We need to be aware of our relationship with God, and we need to take the time and make the effort to nourish this relationship, to grow in it, and to share it with others.

 As Pope Saint John Paul II said,